giorgia-nadizar/MarioGP-T/README.md

 - `levels` contains the Super Mario Bros levels used as test cases for optimization.
 All levels are specificied in a textual format; an image representation is provided in the subfolder `imgs`.
 - `mario_gym` is the Python package containing the gym wrapper for the Super Mario Bros simulation environment, which is originally written in Java.
 - `original_levels` contains a sample of 15 original levels from the Super Mario Bros game.
+- `server` contains the Java artifacts for running the Super Mario Bros simulation.
+The original Java code is available at [MarioAI](https://github.com/giorgia-nadizar/MarioAI).
+- `test_levels` contains additional Super Mario Bros levels used for validation.
+- `videos` contains a sample of videos of how policies control the agent in a game environment.

 ## Run instructions